tdw2062/flashCardCapstone/README.md

 # Flashcard App

 Flashcard app is an app for users to study for any given subject.
 The user can upload a deck of flashcards.
 They can manage the deck by adding, deleting, or editing cards.
 They can then study by viewing the flashcards and flipping them from front to back to display the answers.
+This application represents a working React app with a JSON server.

 ## Technology